eventflow/Documentation/Documentation/Queries.rst

    read model use using the EventFlow options for that store
 -  ``InMemoryQuery<TReadModel>``: Takes a ``Predicate<TReadModel>`` and
-   returns ``IEnumerable<TReadModel>``, making it possible to search all your in-memory read models based on any predicate
+   returns ``IEnumerable<TReadModel>``, making it possible to search all of your in-memory read models based on any predicate